learn-co-students/js-rails-as-api-rendering-different-content-types-using-rails-london-web-111819/README.md

 However, we really only needed instance variables when we were rendering to ERB.
-Now that we are directly rendering to JSON in the same action, we no longer need to deal with instance variables and can instance just use a local variable:
+Now that we are directly rendering to JSON in the same action, we no longer need to deal with instance variables and can instead just use a local variable:

 ```rb
 class BirdsController < ApplicationController